Belles on Their Toes (film): Comparison to real life

 This film is more true to the story than is the first film, Cheaper by the Dozen (1950).
 Only the 11 living children are featured, and Jane is accurately portrayed as the youngest after Robert.
 However, the real surname of Anne's future husband was Robert Barney, which is changed to Grayson in the film.

+The movie was a key early role for Jeffrey Hunter.